Memorial Page - NFA Class of 1960

 Tuckosh, Dr. Joseph R. Jr. "Joe"

-Mr. James Gordon Wade of Marietta passed away February 24, 2012.
-James was born to the late Gordon and Dorothy Wade on January 2, 1942 in Newburgh, NY.
+James Gordon Wade of Marietta, GA passed away February 24, 2012.
+James was born to the late Gordon and Dorothy Wade on January 2, 1942 in Newburgh.
 He retired as a marketing manager after over 25 years of service with IBM.
 He was an avid tennis player, enjoyed cooking, and volunteering for various charities as well as mentoring at the Communities in Schools of Marietta/Cobb County, Inc. James was a very loving husband, father and "Poppy."
 He was preceded in death by his brother, Thomas Wade.
-He is survived by his wife of 47 years, Karen Wade (Karen Knott NFA 60), son Kevin Wade and wife, Jill, daughter Kim Wade, grandson Owen Wade, and sister-in-law Karin Wade.
+He is survived by his wife of 47 years, Karen Wade (Karen Knott, NFA '60), son Kevin Wade and wife, Jill, daughter Kim Wade, grandson Owen Wade, and sister-in-law Karin Wade.

 Charles passed away about 2004 when he was living in Wallkill, NY.